 When done right, beige can be subtle but eye-catching, modern and fresh, warm and moody, or airy and stately.

-1. Beige master bathroom
+1. Beige primary bathroom

-The almost grey beige on the lower cabinetry looks elegant as befits this Traditional master bathroom.
+The almost grey beige on the lower cabinetry looks elegant as befits this Traditional primary bathroom.
 Its warm tones also offset the cool tones of the lighter beige walls.
 Beige also contrasts beautifully against white which results to an airy, clean look.

 A beige accent wall enhances the shed ceiling in this bedroom.
 It also adds visual depth and gives the illusion of space.
 Paired with white, the space looks crisper and modern.